GaiaAndresen/Calculator/README.md

 The binary operations +, -, *, /, and ^ are supported as well as ( and ).
 To get the value of an expression using these a GET request is used.

-GET is also used to get the history using the 'hist' or 'history' command
+GET is also used to get the history using the 'hist' or 'history' command.

+The previous result can be used by starting an expression with a binary operation.

+Any of the previous results can be used as the first value in the expression by using [index], where index is the index showed when using the history command.

 The history can be deleted using a DEL request.